shnax0210/jira-dependency-graph/README.md

 docker run --rm shnax0210/jira-dependency-graph python jira-dependency-graph.py --user=jirauser --password=jirapassword --jira=https://jira.myproject.com --include-only-tickets-linked-by-type 'is blocked by' --include-only-tickets-linked-by-type 'blocks' --exclude-link 'is blocked by' --ignore-subtasks --word-wrap --estimate_field_name 'customfield_10004' --sprint_field_name 'customfield_10300' --local TASK-1 TASK-2 TASK-3 TASK-4 | dot -Tpng > result_graph.png
 ```

 To use above example please change next cmd arguments: `--user`, `--password` `--jira` and list of tickets(TASK-1 TASK-2 TASK-3 TASK-4).
 Result will placed in `result_graph.png` file to currect folder.
+Also it is most likelly that your project will have another identifiers for estimate and sprint fields (since this fields are custom), so to you also need to change `-estimate_field_name 'customfield_10004' --sprint_field_name 'customfield_10300'`.

 # Original readme file: